 - 5. Use an accurate AC voltmeter to check utility power source voltage across transfer switch terminals N1 and N2.
 Nominal line-to-line voltage should be 240 volts AC.
 If it's not, verify AC output and wiring from utility source to N1 and N2 lugs at transfer switch. - 6.
 Check utility power source voltage across terminals N1 and the transfer switch neutral lug; then across terminal N2 and neutral.
 Nominal line-to-neutral voltage should be 120 volts AC.
-If it's not, verify AC output and wiring from utility source to N1 and N2 lugs at transfer switch.

-7. When certain that utility supply voltage is compatible with transfer switch and load circuit ratings, turn OFF the utility power supply to the transfer switch to simulate a power outage.
+If it's not, verify AC output and wiring from utility source to N1 and N2 lugs at transfer switch. - 7.
+When certain that utility supply voltage is compatible with transfer switch and load circuit ratings, turn OFF the utility power supply to the transfer switch. - 8.
+On the generator panel, push the MANUAL button.
+The engine should crank and start. - 9.
+Let the engine warm up for about five minutes to allow internal temperatures to stabilize.
+Then, set the generator's main circuit breaker to its ON (or CLOSED) position.